-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

 Aim Outcome Improved attendance tracking for PP pupils through improved attendance intervention Termly meeting with the Attendance Officer and all students with parents/carers occur to set attendance targets.
 Daily follow up for any absence through text/email and call.
 Attendance meetings with Pastoral/SLT will occur if attendance declines- frequency of meetings will vary.
 Students were invited to 'attendance lunches' half termly as an acknowledgment that their attendance had improved and provided motivation.
-In depth tracking and analysis of PP attainment data Student's attainment data is monitored every half term.
-Solution focused meetings occur weekly to discuss students' progress and needs to allow for in depth monitoring and tracking.
+Attendance was at 64.5% in the Summer term for Hixberry site-this will be monitored termly In depth tracking and analysis of PP attainment data Student's attainment data is monitored every half term.
+Targeted student solution focused meetings occur weekly to discuss students' progress and needs to allow for in depth monitoring and tracking to which all teaching staff input.
 Daily check-ins with Form tutors and Pastoral team also allow for analysis of need which has an option to hinder attainment.
-Three PP students last year had significantly low attendance which impacted their attainment data.

-Build social interaction skills to raise selfesteem and wellbeing for SEMH PP students through offering Enrichment classes during lunchtime and after school Covid 19 had a significant impact on capacity to offer extra-curricular activities that could be offered to the students.

-This will continue to be a focus for the Academic year 2021/22 where enrichment clubs have already begun.
+Build social interaction skills to raise selfesteem and wellbeing for SEMH PP students through offering Enrichment classes during lunchtime and after school This will continue to be a focus for the Academic year 2022/23 where enrichment clubs have already begun.
+We will also be creating a 'Wonder room' for students to access to raise self-esteem and engagement